mikeraab/docker001/Participant-Guide.md

 $ docker pull karthequian/helloworld:latest
 ```

-Copy/Paste the Docker Run command from the Docker Hub page and add a -d option so the container runs in "detached" mode (as opposed to the foreground mode in the last exercise).
-This frees up your terminal window.
+Copy/Paste the Docker Run command from the Docker Hub page and add a -d option so the container runs in "detached" mode:

+> *Note - the "-d" option run the container in detached mode, as opposed to the foreground mode that you saw in the last exercise.
+The benefit of this is that for longer running containers, it frees up your terminal window.*

 ```
 $ docker run -d -p 80:80/tcp "karthequian/helloworld:latest"
 ```

 Explore this Helloworld app in the browser.
-Navigate to the IP of the Docker Host where it is running and note the number of visits.
-(The IP is the same as the Host that you are SSH’d into http://host_ip or on your localhost http://localhost )
+Navigate to the IP of the Docker Host where it is running and note the number of visits:

+> *Note - the IP is the same as the Host that you are SSH’d into http://host_ip or on your localhost http://localhost - for the rest of this document, it may just be referred to as host IP for simplicity*

 <img src=images/004-hello-world.png />